ghyslain/ghyslain.me/index.md

 layout: default
 ---

-**Hi!** I am a Junior Data Scientist with a strong background in Engineering Sciences and based in London.
+**Hi!** I am a Junior Data Scientist based in London with a strong background in Engineering Sciences.

 ## Quick Bio